-severe attack in recent years by corporate interests political action.
+OSA does not spend any of your union dues on severe attack in recent years by corporate interests political action.
 Instead, we ask you to voluntarily and the politicians who carry their water.
-They support our union's lobbying efforts through a bi-weekly
+They support our union's lobbying efforts through a bi-weekly would diminish our rights and decrease our benefits. contribution to our Political Action Committee (OSA They foster a view of the public sector that undermines PAC).
+The money is used to support political candidates

-When there is a question of a tax cut for business The Organization of Staff Analysts does not believe versus a pension increase for City workers, we can joining now.
-Municipal labor is under grave pressure and threat.
-Now is the time to be part of the solution.
-And, remember, PAC monies will be narrowly focused on plus all three of the Block Captain level. advancing the welfare of our active and retired members.
+When there is a question of a tax cut for business The Organization of Staff Analysts does not believe versus a pension increase for City workers, we can